• Skip to primary navigation

 Instructions

-• Heat the olive oil over medium heat and saute onions with salt & pepper until caramelized, about 20 minutes. allow to cool slightly, then chop finely.
+• Heat the ½ tablespoon olive oil over medium heat and saute 1 large yellow onion with ¼ teaspoon each, salt & pepper until caramelized, about 20 minutes.
+Allow it to cool slightly, then chop finely.

 • Once the yeast mixture turns frothy, that means the yeast is ready to use.
-Add flour, chopped onions (reserving some to top the rolls if desired), and salt, then mix until the dough is smooth.
+Add 3 ½ cups all-purpose flour, the chopped onions (reserving some to top the rolls if desired), and 1 teaspoon salt, then mix until the dough is smooth.
 Then, transfer the dough to a mixing bowl that has been lightly coated in oil.
-Let it sit somewhere warm and rise for 30-45 minutes, or until it has grown twice its size.
+Let it sit somewhere warm and rise for 30-45 minutes or until it has doubled its size.

 • Transfer the sticky dough onto a floured surface and coat the dough with some extra flour so that you can handle it without sticking.
-Then roll the dough into a log shape.
+Then, roll the dough into a log shape.
 Divide the log of dough into 12 equal portions and shape them into balls by rounding the dough and pinching the edges of the bottom side together.

 • Generously coat a 9x13 baking pan with softened butter, oil, or non-stick cooking spray.
 Place your balls of dough in the greased pan and cover it with a warm, damp kitchen towel or plastic cling film (spray the cling film with non-stick spray as well).
 Let the dough rise until the dough balls are touching each other, usually about 10-15 minutes.